petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/type-facet.md

 **Display Frequencies:** Choose whether or not to display the term frequencies.

 **Order Terms By:** For Liferay 7.4 U60+/GA60+, you can choose the facet term sorting strategy: Term Frequency Descending (default), Term Frequency Ascending, Term Value Ascending, or Term Value Descending.
 Term Frequency Descending is the default and orders facet terms from most matches to least.
-The term value options let you order facet terms alphabetically.
+The term value options order facet terms alphabetically.

 **Current and Available:** Choose which asset types are visible in the facet.
 To remove types, select from the Current section by clicking and highlighting.
 Click the right arrow and move the Asset Type from *Current* to *Available*.
 Add Asset Types by moving them to the Current section.